-Bakersfield College, situated in the vast and richly textured Kern County, is working to meet the ever-changing needs of a growing population.
-According to statistics from the California Department of Finance released in April 2014, the city of McFarland, located north of Bakersfield is the State's fastest growing community.
-Bakersfield continues to be on the State's list of top-ten largest cities, with a population of 367,315 as of January 1, 2014.
-The city posted an annual growth rate of nearly 2 percent between 2013 and 2014.
+Bakersfield College, situated in California's vast and richly textured Kern County, is working to meet the ever-changing needs of a growing population.
+According to statistics from the California Department of Finance released in April 2014, the city of McFarland, located north of Bakersfield, is the state's fastest growing community.
+Bakersfield continues to be on the state's list of top ten largest cities, with a population of 367,315 as of January 1, 2014.
+The city posted an annual growth rate of nearly two percent between 2013 and 2014.
+10

-According to Bakersfield College's 2012 Self Evaluation Report of Educational Quality and Institutional Effectiveness and research by the Great Valley Center, the Bakersfield area has experienced extensive job growth as of 2012, with a total of "144,400 available jobs added over an eight-year period."
-The college has responded to this growth in jobs by extending areas of Career and Technical Education (CTE) and community partnerships to increase access to meaningful educational programs.
-According to the report, "If California's Central Valley were a state, it would be ranked first in the nation in agricultural production."
+According to Bakersfield College's 2012 Self Evaluation Report of Educational Quality and Institutional Effectiveness11 and research by the Great Valley Center, the Bakersfield area has experienced extensive job growth as of 2012, with a total of "144,400 available jobs added over an eight-year period."
+The college has responded to this growth in jobs by extending areas of Career and Technical Education and community partnerships to increase access to meaningful educational programs.
+According to Bakersfield College's 2012 Self Evaluation Report of Educational Quality and Institutional Effectiveness, "If California's Central Valley were a state, it would be ranked first in the nation in agricultural production."
 However, the type of available jobs is shifting as the region adjusts to a loss of farmland and traditional agricultural jobs.
 "Significant job loss in the agricultural industry has forced many to seek higher education as a means of finding stable employment," the report states.
+12

 The regional economy is also heavily dependent on energy and petroleum industries.
-Kern County is "the largest oil producing county in the state," with an estimated 70 percent of California's oil reserves, according to the 2012 Kern County Labor Market Study.
-Energy and natural reserves https://www.bakersfieldcollege.edu/accreditation/accreditation-2012
+Kern County is "the largest oil producing county in the state," with an estimated 70 percent of California's oil